Looking at a map of New Zealand’s North Island, Northland is the long narrow peninsula that juts out northwest of Auckland.

 The scenery along the fringe of the harbour is nothing short of spectacular while the towns themselves are the total opposite.

-Take a walk out on the Opononi pier where you will find locals fishing and then drive up to the Arai-Te-Uru Recreation Reserve.
-The 20 minute return walk takes you through the low scrub out to the point overlooking Hokianga Harbour, out in the ocean and over the the spectacular sand dunes on the other side of the harbour.
-It is honestly one of the most spectacular places I have ever seen.
+The 20 minute return walk takes you through the low scrub out to the point overlooking Hokianga Harbour, out in the ocean and over to the spectacular sand dunes on the other side of the harbour.

 From here it’s just 10 minutes drive to the start of Waipoua Forest, home to some of the biggest and oldest Kauri trees still in existence.

-Waipoua Forest combined with Mataraua and Waima forests, make up the largest remaining native forest in Northland with much of the other forested areas of the region being lost to forest clearing for the precious kauri timber.
+Waipoua Forest combined with Mataraua and Waima Forests, make up the largest remaining native forest in Northland with much of the other forested areas of the region being lost to forest clearing for the precious kauri timber.
 Luckily these three forests are now protected under the Department of Conservation so they are able to be enjoyed by visitors.

 The highway winds through the forest making for a very impressive drive.

 Make sure you check out some of the biggest and oldest kauri’s in Tane Mahuta and Te Matua Ngahere.
 You can’t miss the signposts and carparks along the way, directing you to the best viewing spots and walking trails.
-Each carpark has detailed maps of the walking trails through the forest, some boardwalked while others on dirt, sometimes muddy tracks.
-Make sure your wearing comfy walking shoes.

 Spend the rest of the day enjoying the walks and kauri trees in the park before heading to your accommodation for the evening.